trcolgrove/CookTogether/README.md

  3. representations of internal recipes entered by users, stored on-site

 ## Any algorithms or special techniques that will be necessary
-We will use a search algorithm to find a list of recipes that fit the group’s criteria.
+ * We will use a search algorithm to find a list of recipes that fit the group’s criteria.

-APIs:
+##APIs:
-Facebook, as a way of finding friends and connections google search API: to search the web for potential recipe matches Electronic mockup - Zoe
+* Facebook: as a way of finding friends and connections
+* google search API: to search the web for potential recipe matches

 Desired pages:
 User profile (allergies, friends, submitted recipes, past recipes used)
 Features: Ingredient list, Filters, needed ingredients for a recipe